 The Critical Scaling Problem

-On Target CPA: When you increase your daily budget from $100 to $200, the algorithm seeks additional auctions at or near your target CPA.
-Your CPA stays controlled while volume scales.
+On Target CPA: Double the same budget, and the algorithm seeks additional auctions at or near your target CPA.
+Volume scales.
+CPA stays controlled.

 When to Switch ā The Decision Framework